stclib/STC/README.md

 # STC - Smart Template Containers

-## Release 5.0
+## Pre-release 5.0
-STC is a *modern*, *typesafe* and *fast* templated general purpose container and algorithms library for C99.
-It aims to make C-programming even more fun, more productive, and safer by encouraging usage of loop abstractions, high-level generic datatypes, iterators and algorithms, and through a consistent handling of object ownership and lifetimes.
+STC is a comprehensive, modern, typesafe and fast templated general purpose container and algorithms library for C99.
+It aims to make C-programming even more fun, more productive and safer.

 <details>
 <summary><b>Version 5.0 NEWS</b></summary>